Report Fraud, Waste & Abuse and Compliance Concerns

 - Billing Medicare for home medical equipment after it has been returned.

-Scott & White Health Plan’s Special Investigative Unit (SIU) and auditors utilize fraud detection software for medical and prescription claims, investigate any suspicious claims and follow necessary actions.
+Scott and White Health Plan’s Special Investigative Unit (SIU) and auditors utilize fraud detection software for medical and prescription claims, investigate any suspicious claims and follow necessary actions.

 Fraud Protection and Prevention